gill3s/opentipbot/README.md

 Once you have built the war file fil can deploy it on any application server.
 I recommend jetty for its simplicity but you can use Jboss or tomcat or any application server you want to host this web application.

 #### Running the background jobs
 The module called "opentipbot-jobs" once built generates a runnable jar.
-We provide a script for transforming this runnable jar in a background service for linux systems, you can use it if you wants.
+We provide a script for transforming this runnable jar in a background service for linux systems, you can use it if you want.
 Keep in mind that if that application is not running the bot wont work !

 #### Got questions ?